Janda has explored four continents, by train, motorcycle, cross-country skis, mountain bike, snowshoes, sea kayak, hiking, backpacking, etc.

 To drive to campgrounds, you’ll need a rental car.
 While you’re making flight reservations online, you may include car rentals at less expense than booking them separately.
 The cost for a compact car may be between $20 and $100 per day, depending on which island and what type of car, but check online carefully for the many fees and surcharges.
 The roads are good, and the islands are small enough that you can drive all around each in one or two days, seeing most of the sights and possibly staying in more than one campground, yet not driving many miles.

-The cost of round-trip air fare, inter-island transport and car rental for four or five islands may run between $1000 and $1800 per person, depending on where you’re flying from.
+The cost of round-trip air fare, inter-island transport and car rental for four or five islands may run between $1000 and $1800 per person, depending on your original destination.
 Of course, touring fewer islands will cost less.
 And if you’re traveling with other people, you can share the car expense and camping fees, lowering the cost per person.

 Camping Permit Info